spryker/spryker-docs/docs/pbc/all/discount-management/202212.0/base-shop/install-and-upgrade/install-the-promotions-and-discounts-glue-api.md

 ---
-title: Integrate the Promotions & Discounts Glue API
+title: Install the Promotions & Discounts Glue API
 description: Learn how to integrate the Promotions & Discounts Glue API into a Spryker project.
 last_updated: Jun 16, 2021
 template: feature-integration-guide-template